arielweinberger/user-crud/README.md

 curl localhost:3000/user
 ```

+## Conclusions
+* After performing this assignment, I realized that the JS community is moving very fast toward TypeScript, yet traditional tools are still widely used.
+These tools are not well-adapted to use TypeScript.
+This can especially be felt when performing tests.
+Good examples are Mongoose and barebones Express.

+Using modern TypeScript technologies (NestJS, TypeORM etc) makes Node development and testing a breeze.

+*

 ## Decisions
 - **Dockerization:** Normally I would use the slimmest Docker images possible (node-alpine, for example), but I did not want to start dealing with installing Python and other depdendencies of node-gyp.
 So in this case, I used `node:10`.